We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Levi's also boasts on their blog that in February, they gave a $25,000 grant to support the HRC Foundation Youth Ambassador Program which helps amplify the voices of teens and young adults, providing them with the leadership skills to engage in advocacy on the most pressing concerns LGBTQ youth face.

 As the president of the HRC pointed out, “Time and again, leading American businesses have shown that protecting their employees and customers from discrimination isn’t just the right thing to do — it’s also good for business.”
-Ultimately, this is a big takeaway that other brands should take note from - the way a brand treats its people speaks not just to PR and sales initiatives but company culture.
-Having a strong company culture yields better results across the board and absolutely in sales.
+Ultimately, this is a big takeaway that other brands should take note from - the way a brand treats its people speaks not just to PR and sales initiatives but true company culture.
+Having a strong company culture yields results across the board and has an impact on morale and performance.

 Want to know what music will be most effective to use in your branding?
-The answer will always vary based on who you're trying to reach of course.
+The answer will always vary based on who you're trying to reach.
 Check out this video we've made on marketing with music!